PurdueROV-Archive/X8-CanTesting/README.md

-# X8-MicroController CAN bus Testing
+# X8-MicroController STM32 Cube Driver

 ##What is this for
-This is a testing repostiory for implementing CAN bus.
-We are using the STM32 Cube driver, instead of the mbed driver.
+This is the new driver.
+Future work will be based on this.